Seemag31/Responsible-AI-Portfolio/governance_docs/ai_failure_modes_integrity_safety_governance.md

-# Why AI Fails — And Why It Matters
+# Why AI Fails and Why it Matters

 **Why did the AI go to therapy?**
 *Because it couldn’t stop hallucinating.*

-Jokes aside, systems that sound confident while inventing facts are not just punchlines, they expose a real and documented challenge: AI systems can fail in ways that are subtle, systemic, and sometimes harmful.
+Systems that sound confident while inventing facts expose a real and documented challenge: AI systems can fail in ways that are subtle, systemic, and sometimes harmful.
 As these tools become embedded in healthcare, hiring, finance, education, and public services, understanding how they failm and how we manage those failures is essential.

 AI does not usually fail like a broken lightbulb.
 More often, it fails in ways that mirror patterns already present in society.
 One widely discussed case involved the COMPAS risk assessment tool used in U.S. courts, where investigative reporting and academic analyses showed that Black defendants were disproportionately labeled as “high risk” for reoffending compared with white defendants with similar criminal histories [1].
 In these situations, the algorithm technically performed its calculations, but the historical bias in the underlying data led to unequal outcomes.
 Researchers point to systemic bias in training data as a root of these disparities.